-When going through a divorce, the best-case scenario is that you and your spouse are able to come to terms on your own.
+When going through a divorce, the best-case scenario is that you and your spouse can come to terms on your own.
 If you and your spouse can agree on how to divide your assets, split parenting time (or co-parent) if you have children, and resolve the financial aspects of your divorce, this will be the most efficient means of bringing your marriage to a close.

 However, if you run into issues along the way – which is not uncommon – you will need to find a way to get past them.
 One option is to pursue divorce mediation.
-As discussed in detail below, divorce mediation can still be an efficient and amicable means of resolution, and it can prove to be a highly-effective tool for spouses who are willing to work together with an open mind in order to avoid the costs and contentiousness of divorce litigation.
+As discussed in detail below, divorce mediation can still be an efficient and amicable means of resolution.
+It can prove to be a highly effective tool for spouses who are willing to work together with an open mind to avoid the costs contentiousness of divorce litigation.

 What is Divorce Mediation?

 Divorce mediation is a form of “alternative dispute resolution” that adds a neutral voice to divorcing spouses’ negotiations.
 In mediation, each spouse is represented by his or her own attorney, and the spouses work with a third-party mediator whose job is to help them find common ground.
 The mediator will be knowledgeable about the substantive legal issues involved in the divorce process, and he or she will have training in amicable dispute resolution techniques and strategies.
 Oftentimes, the mediator is a family law attorney or a former family court judge.

 What are the Benefits of Divorce Mediation?

 The benefits of divorce mediation can best be understood by comparing the process to its alternatives.
 While informal negotiations give divorcing spouses maximum flexibility, a neutral third party’s lack of structure and absence can lead to roadblocks for some couples.
 Mediation addresses both of these issues while still giving spouses complete control over the outcome of their divorce.